 Reports to: IASB Technical Leadership Team member—Stakeholder Engagement

-- Work with the IASB Chair and senior management to develop and implement a strategy to deepen relationships with NSS.
+- Work with the IASB Chair and senior staff to develop and implement a strategy to deepen relationships with NSS.

 - Manage effective and constructive relationships with NSS by acting as a credible and authoritative representative of the IASB and a liaison for these groups.

-- Support IASB members and staff attending NSS meetings (eg AOSSG, EFRAG TEG, IFASS meetings), including preparing meeting materials (slide decks, meeting papers and briefing notes).
+- Support IASB members and staff attending NSS meetings (eg AOSSG, EFRAG TEG, IFASS), including preparing meeting materials (slide decks, meeting papers and briefing notes).

 - Advise IASB staff on the role of NSS and the expertise/resources available from the groups.

-- Monitor and maintain NSS contacts in Salesforce (CRM system), including working with colleagues in the Translations, Adoption and Copyright team, and providing insights from the CRM about technical stakeholder engagement activities.
+- Monitor and maintain NSS contacts in Salesforce (CRM system), providing reports/insights about technical stakeholder engagement activities.

 2. Coach and mentor NSS secondees working as IASB Technical Fellows, including undertaking performance reviews.